Afrin Region: History

-The Afrin region area has seen human settlement since the early Neolithic.
+The Afrin region area had seen human settlement since the early Neolithic.

-According to René Dussaud, the region of Kurd-Dagh and the plain near Antioch were settled by Kurds since antiquity.
-Stefan Sperl says that there is a reason to believe that Kurdish settlements in the Kurd Mountains go back to the Seleucid era, since those regions stood in the path to Antioch; Kurds in the early periods served as mercenaries and mounted archers.
+According to René Dussaud, the region of Kurd-Dagh and the plain near Antioch had been settled by Kurds since antiquity.
+Stefan Sperl stated that there was reason to believe that Kurdish settlements in the Kurd Mountains went back to the Seleucid era, since those regions stood in the path to Antioch; Kurds in the early periods served as mercenaries and mounted archers.
 In any case, the Kurd Mountains were already Kurdish-inhabited when the Crusades broke out at the end of the 11th century.

 In Classical Antiquity, the region was part of Chalybonitis (with its center at Chalybon or Aleppo), Chalcidice (with its center at Qinnasrīn العيس), and Cyrrhestica (with its center at Cyrrhus النبي حوري).
-This area was one of the most fertile and populated of the region.
-Under the Romans the region was made in 193 CE part of the province of Coele Syria or Magna Syria, which was ruled from Antioch.
-The province of Euphratensis was established in the 4th century CE in the east, its center was Hierapolis Bambyce (Manbij) which is still the main city of the region.
+This area was one of the most fertile and populated parts of the region.
+Under the Romans, the region was made part of the province of Coele Syria or Magna Syria in 193 CE, which was ruled from Antioch.
+The province of Euphratensis was established in the east in the 4th century CE, with its center at Hierapolis Bambyce (Manbij), which remained the main city of the region.